On June 7, I’ll vote!

 The next election will be highly polarized.
-We can expect very firm positions in favour of a specific party, or against a specific party.
-In the Commissioner’s Office, we feel it is the political parties’ turn to take centre stage so that voters can make an informed decision over the next few weeks.
+We can expect very firm positions in favor of a specific party, or against a specific party.
+In the Commissioner’s Office, we feel it is the political parties’ turn to take center stage so that voters can make an informed decision over the next few weeks.

 As you know, the Commissioner’s Office, like the other officers of the Legislature, is obliged to treat the incipient democratic process with the greatest deference.
 You may have noticed that the Commissioner’s Office has been pretty quiet on social media lately.
 Over the past four years, we have accepted every interview request from the media.
 We have had three years and 10 months to talk our heads off, but during the campaign period, the debate belongs to the people.

 Nevertheless, it is my job to see that the residents of Ontario receive French-language services for the election.
 With a view to ensure that Francophones receive high-quality service in French, the Office of the French Language Services Commissioner and Elections Ontario signed a memorandum of understanding to guarantee the effective handling of complaints.

 I’m very happy about this cooperation between two independent officers.
 I would even say it’s a first, but it certainly won’t be the last!
 I’m particularly grateful to Chief Electoral Officer Greg Essensa and his team for making this proactive commitment to properly serving the Francophone and Francophile community.
 The agreement encourages citizens to exercise their language rights, and it also helps find appropriate solutions to their complaints – quickly.